 The company currently has six directors who meet on a monthly basis and are responsible for the strategic direction of the company.
 At these meetings the board of directors are provided with a comprehensive financial and service activity reports as well as the key performance and risk indicators.
-The company is run on a day to day basis by the CEO who is responsible for ensuring that the company meets its long and short term aims and the day to day operations run smoothly and both clinical and financial best practice is followed The board held 9 meetings during 2022 with an average attendance of 80%.
+The company is run on a day to day basis by the Executive Director who is responsible for ensuring that the company meets its long and short term aims and the day to day operations run smoothly and both clinical and financial best practice is followed

+The board held 10 meetings during 2024 with an average attendance of 79%.

-The Board has been to meetings and information sessions working with them on the Governance code and updates for the Charities Regulator.
+Members of the board have attended meetings and information sessions on The Finance Code and updates from the Charities Regulator.